Embrace these lesser-known but remarkably effective strategies to prevent flu (and cold) this season.

 7. Get Some Fresh Air Every Day

-“Cold weather can be isolating for older adults,” says Navjot Jain, D.O., an internal medicine specialist at Ohio State University.
+“Cold weather can be socially isolating for older adults,” says Navjot Jain, D.O, an internal medicine specialist in Camden, New Jersey.
 “And that can make them susceptible to depression, which suppresses the immune system.”

-What’s more, studies show that regular exercise can reduce your risk of an upper respiratory infection.
-When researchers tracked 1,000 adults during the winter months, they found those who exercised at least five days per week were 43 percent less likely to get sick than people who exercised only one day or less.
+Exercise, however, can reduce your risk of an upper respiratory infection.
+When researchers tracked 1,000 adults during the winter months, they found those who exercised at least five days per week were 43 percent less likely to get sick, compared with people who exercised one day or less.

-You don’t have to do an intense workout every day.
-Aim to go for a brisk 20-minute walk five days per week.
-And remember to dress appropriately for cold weather, and be careful if it’s icy, Dr. Jain cautions.
+You don’t have do an intense workout every day.
+If weather permits, aim to go for a brisk 20-minute walk five days a week.
+Remember to dress appropriately for cold weather, Dr. Jain cautions.

 8. Embrace the Fist Bump